 Who Is Paul McCartney?

-Paul McCartney was born June 18, 1942, in Liverpool, England.
-His work as a singer/songwriter with the Beatles in the 1960s helped transform popular music into a creative, highly commercial art form, with an uncanny ability to blend the two.
+Paul McCartney's work as a singer/songwriter with the Beatles in the 1960s helped transform popular music into a creative, highly commercial art form, with an uncanny ability to blend the two.
 He is also one of the most popular solo performers of all time, in terms of both sales of his recordings and attendance at his concerts.

 The impact that the Beatles would ultimately have on '60s popular culture is hard to overstate.
 "Beatlemania" soon gripped the world, and when the group made their debut in America, the media dubbed the period of musical crossover between the two nations the "British Invasion."
 This era would have a lasting impact on rock 'n' roll.

-From 1962 to 1970, The Beatlles released 12 studio albums.
-They toured constantly until 1966, playing their final show at Candlestick Park in San Francisco on August 29th.
+From 1962 to 1970, The Beatles released 12 studio albums.
+They toured constantly until 1966, playing their final show at Candlestick Park in San Francisco on August 29.
 They couldn't hear themselves over the roar of hysterical fans, and their music had become more complex, making it harder and harder to reproduce the sound without benefit of the studio.